Mexican president blames murder of young girl on past governments

-MEXICO CITY (Reuters) - Mexico’s President Andres Manuel Lopez Obrador on Monday appeared to blame the murder of a seven-year-old girl on the “neoliberal economic model,” angering critics who say the government has failed to stem a wave of gender violence.
+MEXICO CITY (Reuters) - Mexico’s President Andres Manuel Lopez Obrador on Monday appeared to blame the murder of a seven-year-old girl on the neoliberal economic model, angering critics who say the government has failed to stem a wave of gender violence.

 Lopez Obrador was asked at his regular news conference about the kidnapping and killing of the girl, Fatima Cecilia Aldrighett, who went missing on Feb.
 11 and whose body was discovered over the weekend inside a plastic garbage bag in Mexico City’s Tlahuac neighborhood.